Customer retention is one of the most valuable assets businesses can acquire.

 “At the most basic level, segmentation must be in place,” says Joshua Feinberg, VP and Co-Founder of SP Home Run, “The communication aimed at valued existing clients needs to be vastly different than the communication and resources going to your potential clients.”

-Segmenting email lists, educational content, and resources will help businesses maintain relevancy with their clients.
+Segmenting email lists, educational content, and resources will help businesses maintain client relevancy.
 Lumping your prospects and clients together in the same bucket is highly frowned upon.

 “Clients are going to be completely turned off if they’re getting emails from a company that they’re already a customer of asking them to buy.
 That company is going to look completely clueless.”